Oraphan-Nongthao/Oraphan-Nongthao/README.md

 | Computer and Robotics Engineering
 -------------------------------------------------------------------------------------

-I'm Interested in the field of web design and development or Data analytics and wanted to learn more about it.
-Capable of handling pressure and working in a team environment presently looking to become an intern for Data Analytics, Data Science, and full-stack development.
+I'm Interested in the field of web design and development  and wanted to learn more about it.
+Capable of handling pressure and working in a team environment presently looking to become an intern for full-stack developer.

 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [Oraphan.nongt@gmail.com](mailto:Oraphan.nongt@gmail.com)